sajjadGG/book-python/machine-learning/bayes/naive.rst

 Gaussian Naive Bayes
 --------------------
 A Gaussian Naive Bayes algorithm is a special type of NB algorithm.
-It’s specifically used when the features have continuous values.
-It’s also assumed that all the features are following a gaussian distribution i.e, normal distribution.
+It's specifically used when the features have continuous values.
+It's also assumed that all the features are following a gaussian distribution i.e, normal distribution.

 Przykłady praktyczne